 Our one kilometre round trip walk starts in the rainforest on a well maintained earth and boardwalk path that follows the shores of the Hiellen River.
 We wind our way through coastal forests comprised of ferns, deadfall and salal to the summit of Tow Hill.
 The hard packed earth trail changes quickly to boardwalk a few hundred metres into the hike.

 At the top of the trail, the views extend seemingly forever.
 The coastline cliffs, open ocean, and rocky shoreline below stretch before us as the sound of the waves crash below.
 On a clear day one can see Alaska.

 Later we visit local artist in their home studios.
 Visiting these numerous home studios throughout the village make this day especially unique as you get a real sense of the people and culture of the Haida.
-Optional activities include fishing, or visiting abandoned villages with local guides.

 The village of Tlell (pop.
 375), once a tiny Haida fishing village, was settled by European ranchers at the turn of the century.
 This pastoral community is identified with artists, artisans, and others seeking alternative lifestyles.
 It is now home to a collection of art galleries including the Crystal Gallery.
 We visit the Crystal Cabin Gallery to view beautiful crystals, gemstones and original Haida Art.